phplucidframe/phplucidframe/README.md

 What is LucidFrame
 ============
 PHPLucidFrame (a.k.a LucidFrame) is a mini application development framework - a toolkit for PHP developers.
 It provides logical structure and several helper utilities for web application development.
 It uses a module architecture to make complex application development simplified.
 LucidFrame is simple, fast and easy to install.
 The minimum requirements are a web server and a copy of LucidFrame.

 Zero configuration - just configure your database setting and you are ready to go.
-No complex JSON or XML or YAML or vHost configuration.
+No complex JSON, XML, YAML or vHost configuration.

+No template engine to eliminate overhead of template processing and to save your storage from template cache files.

 Although it is stated as mini framework, it supports a wide range of web application development features: